microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/copilotadminlimitedmode.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a setting that controls whether Microsoft 365 Copilot in Teams Meetings users can receive responses to sentiment-related prompts.
-If this setting is enabled, Copilot doesn't respond to sentiment-related prompts and questions asked by the user.
-If the setting is disabled, Copilot responds to sentiment-related prompts and questions asked by the user.
-Copilot in Microsoft Teams currently honors this setting.
+If this setting is enabled, Copilot in Teams Meetings doesn't respond to sentiment-related prompts and questions asked by the user.
+If the setting is disabled, Copilot in Teams Meetings responds to sentiment-related prompts and questions asked by the user.
+Copilot in Teams Meetings currently honors this setting.
 By default, the setting is disabled.

 Inherits from [entity](../resources/entity.md).